paragonie/chronicle/docs/01-setup.md

 ```

 You want to keep your secret-key, well, **secret**!
 Your public key can safely
-be given out to Chronicles.
+be given out to other Chronicles.